 If you want a space to appear claustrophobic, fill it with clutter.

 Add in the absence of natural light and you have a very unwelcoming room.
-You can brighten a dark room by simply minimizing the amount of decor you have.
+You can brighten a dark room by simply minimizing the amount of decor you have in it.

 By creating space, you are giving the room a more spacious (and brighter) look.